balaji-katika/balaji/packaging/README.md

-The solution is implemented in two phases.
+The solution is implemented in three phases.
 Its a hybrid model based on FFDH algorithm described at http://cgi.csc.liv.ac.uk/~epa/surveyhtml.html <br>
 Phase 1 : <br>
 &nbsp;&nbsp;&nbsp;&nbsp;Step 1: Sort the list of items in the descending order of volumes<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Step 2: For each item in the sorted list, pick the smallest container that can accomodate the given item.<br>